Fuglede30/Fuglede30.github.io/index.markdown

   Figure 9: Time-based heatmaps showing how traffic congestion developed across New York City and Los Angeles through the day, from 2016 to 2022.
 </p>

-We notice that the rush hour seems to start at around 8:40 in LA, but it starts much earlier in New York, with big clusters of congestion starting as early as 6:00.
+In FIgure 9. we notice that the rush hour seems to start at around 8:40 in LA, but it starts much earlier in New York, with big clusters of congestion starting as early as 6:00.
 The rush hour does not look as much like a rush "hour" since it lasts throughout most of the day.
 Here we first see a decline in cluster at around 21:30 in LA, and for NY it lasts until 23:10.
 It is an indication that there are generally too many cars in these big cities since there is not much of a break in traffic through the day.

 # Conclusion: End of the Road